planktonbuddy/p2pool/README.md

 Requirements:
 -------------------------
-In order to run P2Pool with the Krillcoin network, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Krillcoin uses for hashes.
+In order to run P2Pool with the Krillcoin network, you would need to build and install the skeinhash module that includes the skein proof of work code that Krillcoin uses for hashes.

 Linux: